dyanarose/overwolf-sample-plugin-documentation/README.md

 The plugin is created in [NS_NewPluginInstance](https://github.com/overwolf/overwolf-sample-plugin/blob/master/npOverwolfSamplePlugin/main.cpp#L79) and destroyed via [NS_DestroyPluginInstance](https://github.com/overwolf/overwolf-sample-plugin/blob/master/npOverwolfSamplePlugin/main.cpp#L92).

-Now that the plugin is ready to go, there's still another few cleanup steps that are noted in the main file.
+Now that the plugin is ready to go, there's still another few cleanup steps that are noted in the [main file](https://github.com/overwolf/overwolf-sample-plugin/blob/master/npOverwolfSamplePlugin/main.cpp#L9).
 If you look at the top of the main file, you'll see a mimeType being set.
 You need to change this to your own type.

-You also need to go to the [.rc file](https://github.com/overwolf/overwolf-sample-plugin/blob/master/npOverwolfSamplePlugin/npOverwolfSamplePlugin.rc) and update the resource info
+You also need to go to the [.rc file](https://github.com/overwolf/overwolf-sample-plugin/blob/master/npOverwolfSamplePlugin/npOverwolfSamplePlugin.rc) and update the resource info.